dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/local-cromwell-config.rst

 Cromwell, when running locally, loses the ability to set compute resources within what is specified in a task's runtime attributes.
 This is a problem with scattered tasks, as by default, every instance of a scattered task may attempt to execute at the same time.
 As such, the local version of Cromwell sometimes uses too many resources when running scattered tasks, causing some or all instances of the scattered task to get [sigkilled](https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html).
 There is also the possability of concurrent instances of a scattered task locking up Docker for your operating system.

-.. tip::  If a Docker lockup happens, you will notice tasks do not progress beyond WaitingForReturnCode and you will be temporarily unable to use Docker on your OS.
-This can be resolved by restarting Docker on your machine.
+.. tip::  If a Docker lockup happens, you will notice tasks do not progress beyond WaitingForReturnCode and you will be temporarily unable to "spin up" any Docker containers, even outside of Cromwell.
+Thankfully, this can be resolved by restarting the Docker service via the Docker Desktop dropdown, or entering ``service docker restart`` on the command line.

 The easiest way to avoid these issues is to set up a Cromwell configuration file that sets concurrent-job-limit.
 Of course, there is a tradeoff: If you set a concurrent-job-limit, tests involving scattered tasks will execute slower as less instances of a scattered task will run in parallel.
 That being said, we still recommend setting this value when running on a local machine, as it makes Cromwell much more stable.

-1. Download `this template file <https://github.com/broadinstitute/cromwell/blob/develop/cromwell.example.backends/cromwell.examples.conf>`__ and name it ``.cromwell.conf``
+1. Download `this template file <https://github.com/broadinstitute/cromwell/blob/develop/cromwell.example.backends/cromwell.examples.conf>`__ and name it ``.cromwell.conf`` before placing it in your Users folder, ie ``/Users/ash/``, which is the same folder where ``.bashrc`` and other configuration files tend to go.
+If you are on Mac OS, you may get a notification about naming the file like this -- this is normal; Mac OS normally hides files that have a period at the start of the name (called "dot files") to prevent people from deleting important operating system files by accident.
 2. Uncomment ``#default = "LocalExample"`` in the ``backend`` section in order to override the default local Cromwell setup with what is in the configuration file.
 3. Under ``LocalExample``, under ``config``, uncomment the setting for ``concurrent-job-limit`` and set it to 1.
-Note that this is an integer, not a boolean; you could set it to 2 if you want to up to two jobs to run at once.
+Note that this is an integer, not a boolean; you could set it to 2 if you want to up to two jobs to run at once for example.

 The relevent part of your configuration file should now look like this, if we exclude the other providers that come before LocalExample: